adbasner/TravelingSantaRubyHackNight/README.md

 In terminal, run 'ruby traveling_santa.rb'

+This is a simple version of traveling salesman.
+It finds the city with the shortest distance to the starting point, initially the north pole, then travles to that location.
+It then finds the shortest distance to any remaining location, then travels there.
+This repeats until all locations have been travelled to, then Santa returns home to the north pole.

+It is not optimized, by analyzing all possible routes, which would likely produce a lower overall distance.

 ## Description

 It's been been a rough year and only a handful of American cities have